Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Listen to the content

-Malaysia holds the distinction of being one of the few countries that took the lead in protecting the privacy and digital rights of its citizens online.
-Thanks to its Personal Data Protection Act (PDPA), citizens in Malaysia had rights over how companies and websites online collect, use, and share their personal data.
+Malaysia is one of the few countries that took the lead in protecting the privacy and digital rights of its citizens online.
+Thanks to its Personal Data Protection Act (PDPA), citizens in Malaysia have rights over how companies and websites collect, use, and share their personal data.

-The PDPA goes into great detail on what rights a consumer has with regards to their data being collected, the responsibilities of data handlers in properly educating the data subjects of their rights, and most importantly, how organizations can expect to be penalized if they fall foul of the PDPA regulations.
+The PDPA goes into great detail about what rights a data subject has regarding their data being collected, the responsibilities of a data controller in properly educating the data subjects about their rights, and, most importantly, how organizations can expect to be penalized if they fall foul of the PDPA regulations.

 The PDPA is seen as an incredibly balanced piece of legislation that takes concrete steps to guarantee data subjects’ right to privacy and protection of their data while giving all websites and corporations the necessary breathing space to carry out their behavioral analyses with minimal losses to their reach or engagement.

-The PDPA follows the same data protection protocols that several other pieces of legislation have followed over the last couple of years such as the GDPR and CPRA as it not only applies to organizations inside Malaysia but also ones that deal with the data of Malaysian citizens from anywhere in the world if it has used equipment inside Malaysia for that very purpose.
+The PDPA follows the same data protection protocols that several other pieces of legislation have followed over the last couple of years, such as the GDPR and CPRA.
+It not only applies to organizations inside Malaysia but also ones that deal with the data of Malaysian citizens from anywhere in the world if they have used equipment inside Malaysia for that very purpose.

 Any website or company that handles user data collected on the basis of “commercial transactions” is required to follow these regulations.
-As such, this would include any site that has anything to do with financing, banking, insurance, investments, the supply or exchange or goods and services for a price.
+This would include any site related to financing, banking, insurance, investments, or the supply or exchange of goods and services for a price.

 However, the PDPA is explicitly clear in creating exceptions for the following entities: